 A girl upon the shore did ask a favour of the sea;For nearly 20 years, Newfoundland group Great Big Sea have been creating acoustic Celtic folk-rock covers and interpretations of traditional Newfoundland and Labrador sea shanties, folk, fishing and party songs, which draw from the island's rich 500-year-old multicultural (Irish, English, Scottish and French) heritage. [more inside]

 "Return my blue eyed sailor boy safely back to me.

 Forgive me if I ask too much, I will not ask for more,

 but I shall weep until he sleeps safe upon the shore."

+What kind of an Eeget are ya?
 Not sure what MeFi will make of this wry little monologue, or indeed what the World-Wide World will make of the chap's accent, but it has humour, and truth, and I know plenty of people who 'spake' just like that...

 "So I admire those artists that are actually spiritually concerned.
 And have the balls to be concerned about that, and not concerned with fuckin’ George Bush’s dick.
 It’s very hard to sing when you’ve got someone’s dick in your mouth.”
 She shoots a mischievous grin before adding, 'I’ve tried.'"
 Sinéad O’Connor on the pope, her music, dating, buying condoms, and everything in between.

+Toward the Within is the only official live album of the eclectic music group, Dead Can Dance.
 Recorded in one take in November of 1993, the performance was later released as an album and video.
 The latter includes short interviews with the heads of the group, Lisa Gerrard and Brendan Perry, interspersed with the songs.